Websoft9Archive/ansible-graylog/docs/stack-accounts.md

 ## Graylog

 * Graylog administrator username: `admin`
-* Graylog administrator password: `admin123` or stored in the file of your server */credentials/password.txt*
+* Graylog administrator password: Stored in the file of your server */credentials/password.txt*

 ## MongoDB

-* MySQL administrator username: `root`
+* MongoDB administrator username: `root`
-* MySQL administrator password: stored in the file of your server */credentials/password.txt*
+* MongoDB administrator password: stored in the file of your server */credentials/password.txt*

 ## Linux